-In the following section of the article we state our view on EA and position the PSA in the context of this larger picture.
-Next, we present a three-dimensional framework for the local Project Architecture, of which the PSA will be one of the constituents.
+In section 2 we state our view on Enterprise Architecture and position the PSA in the context of this larger picture.
+In section 3 we present a three dimensional framework for the Project Architecture, of which the PSA will be one of the constituents.
 The framework will be illustrated by presenting examples from a real-life case and a mapping with well-known software engineering artifacts.
-In the subsequent section we explain the research approach we have applied for creating a real-life PSA, which we use to help illustrate and validate this part of our theoretical framework.
-In the final section we state our conclusions.
+In section 4 we explain the research approach we have applied for creating a real-life PSA, which we use to help illustrate and validate this part of our theoretical framework.
+In section 5 we state our conclusions.

-VIEW ON ENTERPRISE ARCHITECTURE
+2 VIEW ON ENTERPRISE ARCHITECTURE

 The IEEE standard 1471-2000 defines architecture as "the fundamental organization of a system embodied in its components, their relationships to each other, and to the environment, and the principles guiding its design and evolution".
 We define Enterprise Architecture according to Bucher et al. (2006) as: (1) the fundamental organization of a government agency or a corporation, either as a whole, or together with partners, suppliers and/or customers, or in part (business units), as well as (2) the principles governing its design and evolution.
 Being on a high level, the EA focuses on the essentials of the enterprise, which, in contrast to specific solutions, are relatively stable over time.
 Also, the high-level view on the enterprise enables its management to pursue a strategy that is optimal for the company as a whole, instead of local optimizations.
 The EA, then, should provide an integrated and coherent view on the enterprise, aligning business, information and IT, and guiding specific projects.
-As a consequence, the EA assists in achieving the enterprise's essential business objectives (Lankhorst et al., 2005).
+As a consequence, the EA assists in achieving the enterprise's essential business objectives (Lankhorst et al. 2005).